 For 4+ hour and 12+ hour outages, we observed similar results to 8+ hour outages.
 Hospitalizations were elevated on lag days 1-3 and 6.
 The effects of 12+ hour outages on CVD hospitalizations were stronger than for 8+ hour outages, and 8+ hour outage effects were stronger than 4+ hour outage effects (Supplemental Figure 1).

-We used distributed non-linear lag terms in the conditional Poisson model to determine the relationship between continuous daily county-level number of hours without power and CVD hospitalization rates, and to test for possible threshold effects.
+We used a distributed lag non-linear conditional Poisson model to examine the relationship between continuous daily county-level number of hours without power and CVD hospitalization rates.

-We used qAICs to find the best-fitting model among eight models.
-We varied two parameters: we either modelled the exposure-response function as linear or with a natural spline with 3 degrees of freedom, and we also tested 3-6 degrees of freedom on the lag dimension.
 The best-fitting model was linear for the association between number of hours without power and CVD hospitalizations with 4 degrees of freedom on the lag dimension.
-For every additional hour without power, the next-day CVD hospitalization rate increased by 0.1% (Supplemental Figure 2).
+For every additional hour without power, the next-day CVD hospitalization rate increased by 0.1% and, therefore, by 2.4% for 24 hours without power (Supplemental Figure 2).

 Respiratory hospitalizations